-- Detection of antigen by using DFA (direct fluorescent antibodies) is also a method for the diagnosis of this disease.
+- Detection of antigens by using DFA (Direct Fluorescent Antibodies) is also a method for the diagnosis of this disease.

 - It can also be diagnosed by using PCR.
 PCR is one of the best diagnostic methods because it not just only identifies the presence of cryptosporidium but also tells the species of cryptosporidium.

 - Ultrasonography is also used in the diagnosis of this disease.